RajathBatapati/Codes/Nymble_Assessment/README.md

 # UART-to-EEPROM Storage and Retrieval System

-This project demonstrates how to receive data over UART, store it in EEPROM (using NVS), and retrieve it for transmission when required.
-It uses FreeRTOS tasks to manage UART communication and EEPROM storage efficiently.
+This project demonstrates how to receive data over UART, store it in NVS of flash memory (since EEPROM is not available in ESP32) and retrieve it for transmission when required.
+It uses FreeRTOS tasks to manage UART communication.

 ---

 ## **Features**
 1. **UART Communication**:
    - Configured with customizable baud rate, data bits, stop bits, and parity.
-   - Receives data over UART, processes it, and stores it in EEPROM.
+   - Receives data over UART, processes it, and stores it in NVS.

-2. **EEPROM (NVS) Storage**:
+2. **(NVS) Storage**:
    - Splits received data into fixed-size chunks.
-   - Stores each chunk in EEPROM with a unique key.
+   - Stores each chunk in NVS with a unique key.

 3. **Data Retrieval**:
-   - Retrieves stored data from EEPROM.
+   - Retrieves stored data from NVS.
    - Sends the retrieved data back over UART.

 4. **Event-Driven Design**: